Justin Turner Preview, Player Props: Red Sox vs. Astros

 Justin Turner At The Plate

+- Turner has an OPS of .858, fueled by an OBP of .361 to go with a slugging percentage of .497.
+All three of those stats are best among Boston hitters this season.

-- Among the qualified hitters, he ranks 15th in batting average, while his on-base percentage ranks 25th and he is 30th in slugging.
+- Among qualified hitters in MLB play, he ranks 13th in batting average, 24th in on-base percentage, and 23rd in slugging.

-- Turner has picked up an RBI in 44.7% of his games this season, with more than one RBI in 18.4% of his games.
-He has also produced three or more runs in five contests.
+- Turner has driven home a run in 54 games this year (45.8%), including more than one RBI in 18.6% of his games and producing three or more of his team's runs on five occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.